 - Dental Health Education

 - Patient Nutritional Counseling

 Dental Hygiene is one of the most lucrative health professions around.
 During the past half century, dental hygiene has emerged and expanded as a prominent career for both men and women who are interested in being part of an important dental health team.

-During the past half century, Dental Hygiene has emerged and expanded as a prominent career for the man or woman interested in working as an important part of the dental health team.
 Four members comprise this dental health team- dentist, dental hygienist, dental assistant and dental lab technician.
-Only two, the dentist and the dental hygienist, are licensed to work directly in the mouth.
-The dental hygienist learns specialized clinical skills providing direct client care and may be responsible for community distribution of information related to prevention of oral diseases and the maintenance of oral health.
+The dental hygienist learns specialized clinical skills providing direct client care.
+They may be responsible for community distribution of information related to prevention of oral diseases and the maintenance of oral health.
 According to the most recent edition of the Occupational Outlook Handbook and the Monthly Labor Review, published by the U.S. Department of Labor’s Bureau of Labor Statistics, employment of the dental hygienist is expected to grow much faster than the average for all occupations through the end of the millennium.

-Dental hygiene will continue to be in the top 10 growth disciplines in the health care professions through the year 2010.
-There is a great deal of stability in the dental hygiene field.
+There is great stability in the dental hygiene field.
 Today’s dental hygienists have been working in their current practices for an average of 5.5 years.
 Hygienists may also have considerable freedom to choose their own hours.
-There are excellent career opportunities for non-traditional dental hygiene students.
+There are excellent career opportunities in the workforce with newly developed alternative career paths.